 - Information – Learning more about the recovery process as well as addiction

 - Imitative behavior – Developing new techniques and skills by observing the positive behaviors of both the counselor as well as other group members

 - Cohesiveness – Experiencing a sense of purpose and validation by sharing the therapeutic experience with others

 - Catharsis – Feeling a reprieve from emotional pain by openly sharing one’s struggles with other individuals

-By providing patients with the chance to come together with other individuals who understand the struggles associated with addiction while under the guidance of a trained counselor, Willamette Valley Comprehensive Treatment Center is able to supply the care needed to help men and women overcome their addiction struggle effectively.
+By providing patients with the chance to come together with other individuals who understand the struggles associated with addiction while under the guidance of a trained counselor, Salem Comprehensive Treatment Center is able to supply the care needed to help men and women overcome their addiction struggle effectively.
 Although there is no singular cure for addiction, utilizing a comprehensive treatment approach provides patients with the opportunity to address and process the emotional and physical facets of addiction in a safe environment.

 If you or someone you care for would like to learn more about the therapeutic interventions and other treatment options we offer, please contact the intake team at Salem Comprehensive Treatment Center today.